 Melton Gardens is a not-for-profit and wholly volunteer-run garden.
 Covering 25 hectares it is situated on the edge of the western volcanic plain and contains a huge array of plants.
-Its patron is well-known gardening expert, Jane Edmanson OAM, and she will be giving us a short talk.
+Its patron is well-known gardening expert, Jane Edmanson OAM, and she will be giving us a short talk at the commencement of our tour.
 The garden comprises a Dryland Eucalyptus Arboretum with more than 100 species of Eucalypt, and Indigenous Grasslands.
 There are Mediterranean, Californian, Southern African, Central and South American, Western and South Australian gardens.
-There is a walking path around the lake where Bird Sanctuary Island is home to many species of birds.
-(Melton Botanic Garden)
+There is a one-kilometre walking path around the lake where Bird Sanctuary Island is home to many species of birds.
+The garden represents 'people-power at work and is an inspiring example of what a successful and committed volunteer group can achieve with persistence and hard work.
+Melton Botanic Garden